Get the Desktop App for Battle.net Now

 For most compositions I recommend Fist of Justice.

 Selfless Healer is recommended for most cases.
+Sacred Shield for teams that will purge you a ton.

 Having Selfless Healer is useful to get those fast and lower mana costing heals on yourself or your teammates.
-Other talents aren't bad either, but Selfless Healer performs the best.

-Recommended: Clemency - A previous patch made Hand of Sacrifice dispel magic effects.
+Clemency, a previous patch made Hand of Sacrifice dispel magic effects.
 Clemency was already really strong for most scenarios since you can use freedom, sacrifice, and protection twice.

 Hand of Purity is awesome for counter comping into DOT cleaves.
 Hand of Purity is to be used when you fight a DOT Cleave such as affliction warlock teams.